-- (2) The Company had no OTTI losses during 2014 on loan-backed and structured securities in which the Company had the (1) intent to sell, (2) did not have the intent and ability to retain for a period of time sufficient to recover the amortized cost basis or (3) present value of cash flows expected to be collected is less than the amortized cost basis of the securities in accordance with SSAP No. 43R, Loan-Backed and Structured Securities. - (3) The Company had no recognized OTTI on loan-backed and structured securities currently held, in which the present value of cash flows expected to be collected is less than the amortized cost basis, at December 31, 2014. - (4) The Company had no unrealized loss position on loan-backed and structured securities held by the Company at December 31, 2014.
+(2) The Company had no OTTI losses during 2015 on loan-backed and structured securities in which the Company had the (1) intent to sell, (2) did not have the intent and ability to retain for a period of time sufficient to recover the amortized cost basis or (3) present value of cash flows expected to be collected is less than the amortized cost basis of the securities in accordance with SSAP No. 43R - Loan-Backed and Structured Securities ("SSAP No. 43R").

+(3) The Company had no recognized OTTI on loan-backed and structured securities currently held, in which the present value of cash flows expected to be collected is less than the amortized cost basis, at December 31, 2015.

+(4) The Company's unrealized loss position on loan-backed and structured securities held by the Company at December 31, 2015 is as follows: